nyusuf01/edgar-degas/README.md

 #### MVP

-- Drop down form for artworks
-- Display art work along with information about the art presented
-- Mobile compatibility
+- Allows users to select art piece from drop down menu
+- Display image, title, Bio ( year of birth until year of death )
+- Delete previously rendered content upon new search

 #### PostMVP
-- Let image populate page when clicked
 - Create a tab or slideshow gallery for the enlisted artwork.
+- Create image module when user clicks on image
 - Randomly choose "art of the week"

 ## Project Schedule

 |  Day | Deliverable | Status
 |---|---| ---|